SELinuxProject/selinux-notebook/src/object_classes_permissions.md

 ### *context*

-Support for the translation daemon ***mcstransd**(8)*.
-These permissions are required to allow translation and querying of level and ranges for MCS and MLS systems.
+These permissions are used for SELinux configuration file context entries and context translations for MCS/MLS policy.

 **Permissions** - 2 unique permissions:

 *contains*

-- Calculate a MLS/MCS subset - Required to check what the configuration file contains.
+- Check configuration file contains a valid context entry.

 *translate*

-- Translate a raw MLS/MCS label - Required to allow a domain to translate contexts.
+- Translate a raw label to a meaningful text string.

 ### *service*